Successful online portals and marketplaces today are well-known; the failures aren’t but there are multiples of the winners.

 #2).
 Have a unique niche for your online portal

-Everybody tells you to have a unique niche these days, so I won’t be labour this.
+Everybody tells you to have a unique niche these days, so I won’t say much on this again.
 This is something you’d need to do in any good marketing effort, even offline.
 Unless you have mass amounts of equity or capital, it is almost impossible to be the Yahoo or eBay model of all things to all people.
 There are already giants doing it.

 Speciality portals like eSteel.com or even those that trend socially like eHarmony.com for lonely singles have decided to be the biggest fish in their vertical pond if they can.